Transforming Integrated Palliative & End Of Life Care HEA4197

 Who is this module for?

 This module is aimed at frontline clinicians, providing core level palliative care.
-It will be of particular interest to district nurses and general practitioners, hospital ward nurses and trainee/SASS doctors, all specialist nurses, hospice nurses and doctors, some allied health professionals dependent upon role e.g. occupational therapists, physiotherapists, paramedics, pharmacists – all whose work encompasses interaction with those approaching the final months and year of life.
+It will be of particular interest to district nurses and general practitioners, hospital ward nurses and trainee/SAS doctors, all specialist nurses, hospice nurses and doctors, some allied health professionals dependent upon role including occupational therapists, physiotherapists, paramedics, pharmacists – all whose work encompasses interaction with those approaching the final months and end of life.

 This module aims to provide enhanced skills and knowledge for health and social care professional in equipping them to provide optimal palliative and end of life care for patients and those important to them, based upon the current evidence:-